codatio/codat-docs/docs/lending/overview.md

     </div>
     <p>
-      We automatically map your SMB customers' income statement and balance sheet to a single standard chart of accounts, meaning you can compare across customers easily.
-Explore{" "}
+      We automatically map your SMB customers' income statement and balance sheet to a single standard chart of accounts.
+This means you can compare across customers easily using{" "}
       <a href="/lending/enhanced-financials/overview">
         Enhanced Financials
       </a>